 Sports Interactive are the world’s leading developer of football management simulations through its Football Manager series of games.
 Brothers Paul & Oliver Collyer MBE’s released their first management game in 1992 before founding Sports Interactive in 1994.
-Based in the Old Street area of London, there are now more than 70 full time people in the team and you can see their profiles here.
+Based in the Old Street area of London, there are now more than 70 full time people in the team.

 The SI team is expanded by more than 1,000 researchers across the world whose research makes up the world largest football database, as well as a contracted QA team on-site, and over 100 offsite beta testers.